General Terms and Conditions of SEDI-ATI Fibres Optiques

 5.1 – Duties of the Supplier

-The Supplier shall take into account the Customer’s requests and shall respect them, within the limits of feasibility, compliance with the contract and state of the art.
+The Supplier shall take into account the Customer’s requests and shall respect them, within the limits of feasibility, compliance with the contract, and state of the art.
 He will inform the Customer, within the limits of his technical knowledge, of the constraints of the realization and the possible effects he may experience related to the use of the product.

-The Supplier shall provide the Customer with all necessary, accurate and useful information for the operation of the product, including instructions for the use and maintenance of the machines in accordance with the regulations in force at the time of the order.
+The Supplier shall provide the Customer with all necessary, accurate, and useful information for the operation of the product, including instructions for the use and maintenance of the machines in accordance with the regulations in force at the time of the order.

-The Integrating Customer will always undertake implementation, compatibility and assembly studies.
+The Integrating Customer will always undertake implementation, compatibility, and assembly studies.
 The operating characteristics of an assembly are placed under the responsibility of the Customer.
 The Supplier undertakes to provide him with the information at his disposal and necessary for the study.

-The Customer shall be responsible for compliance with the rules in force, in particular those relating to noise, health and safety.
+The Customer shall be responsible for compliance with the rules in force, in particular those relating to noise, health, and safety.

 In all cases, the Supplier shall only be liable for the conformity of the product with the specifications set out in the order acceptance or in an express letter of acceptance.

-However, the Supplier may, at its express request, agree to undertake certain layout, compatibility or assembly studies, which will be invoiced and may only be binding on the Supplier in the event of gross negligence on its part in non-compliance with the rules of the art.
+However, the Supplier may, at its express request, agree to undertake certain layout, compatibility, or assembly studies, which will be invoiced and may only be binding on the Supplier in the event of gross negligence on its part in non-compliance with the rules of the art.

 5.2 – Duties of the Client

-The Customer is a professional with competence in his speciality as a user and is in charge of defining his needs and constraints and the purpose of the product, with the advice and expertise of the Supplier.
+The Customer is a professional with competence in his specialty as a user and is in charge of defining his needs and constraints and the purpose of the product, with the advice and expertise of the Supplier.

-The Customer is obliged to provide all complete, accurate and reliable information and data concerning in particular:
+The Customer is obliged to provide all complete, accurate, and reliable information and data concerning in particular: